It’s Tucson Time! 6 Tips for Attending the Gem, Jewelry, Bead, Mineral & Jewelry-Making Supplies Shows

 Take Care of You!

 - Drink water.
-I live in the humid South, so I’m not used to the dry air.
+I live in the humid South, so I’m not used to the dry air in Tucson.
 I usually arrive in Tucson in the evening, and before morning, my lips are chapped.
 If you’re not used to a dry climate (or even if you are, honestly), you’ll need to make an effort to hydrate yourself.
 Whenever you see a water carafe or free bottled water, have some, even if you don’t feel thirsty.
 I’ve always heard that by the time you feel thirst, you’re already dehydrated.
 Drink up!
 Lip balm and hand cream are also nice to have around.
-I have a new humidifier that’s small enough for travel; I’ll probably take it along this year to have in my hotel room.
+I have a mini aromatherapy diffuser/humidifier small enough for travel that’ll be nice to have in my hotel room.

 - Bring your credentials.
 Many of the shows in Tucson are wholesale only, so you’ll have to show a business license or tax ID to enter.
 Even some of the shows that are open to everyone have wholesale badges that allow you to get wholesale pricing on gems and other jewelry-making supplies (or you can show vendors your tax ID).
 Don’t forget your business cards, too, if you have them.
 Providing a card can save you filling out forms, and swapping business or artist cards with other jewelry artists and vendors you deal with is still the norm.

 - Create a show schedule.
-If you’ve never been to the Tucson gem and jewelry shows (and maybe even if you’ve been about 10 times, like I have), it’s hard to grasp how big it is, how many shows there are.
+If you’ve never been to the Tucson gem and jewelry shows (and maybe even if you’ve been about a dozen times, like I have), it’s hard to grasp how big it is, how many shows there are.
 I think if I stayed two weeks instead of one, I still couldn’t make it to all the shows, and it would take a month or more to see everything.
+The various shows start and end at different times, so even a month wouldn’t help!

 Time is Money

-If you don’t have a month to spend, you’ll need to learn about the various shows and determine which are most important for you, which vendors you can’t miss, and where to find the jewelry-making supplies you want.
-Plus, some shows are very structured with set hours each day (and not always the same hours every day), and some are open late in the evenings on some nights.
+If you don’t have a month to spend in Tucson, you’ll need to learn about the various shows and determine which are most important for you, which vendors you can’t miss, and where to find the jewelry-making supplies you want.
+Plus, some shows are very structured with set hours each day (and not always the same hours every day).
+Some are open late on some nights.
 Make the most of your time by knowing where to go when, especially if you have a few extra early morning or late evening hours to spend.
+Evening show times are a great way to fit in another show–unless you have fun dinner plans!

-You can find all of that information and much more in the 2017 Tucson Show Guide, a new, exhaustive guide of all the vendors and exhibitors, show locations and hours, shuttle information, events, show and floor maps, and what’s new this year, to help you plot your plan of attack and make the most of every minute you have in Tucson.
-Even seasoned Tucson attendees use the 2017 Tucson Show Guide to be sure they find all the gems, minerals, jewelry, beads, and jewelry-making supplies and tools they want from Tucson and to learn about new products being offered.
+You can find all of the info you need in the Tucson Show Guide, an exhaustive guide of all the vendors and exhibitors, show locations and hours, shuttle information, events, show and floor maps, and what’s new this year, to help you plot your plan of attack and make the most of every minute you have in Tucson.
+Even seasoned Tucson attendees use the Tucson Show Guide to be sure they find all the gems, minerals, jewelry, beads, and jewelry-making supplies and tools they want from Tucson and to learn about new products being offered.

-Instantly download the digital version of the most recent Tucson Show guide so you won’t miss a thing!
+Instantly download the digital version of the 2019 Tucson Show Guide so you won’t miss a thing!